ttpro1995/nanowrimo2019/world_building/Vampire.md

 ### The beast within

  This happen after the infected passed "Mortality check" and gained vampirist power.

+ Worldbuilder note: The beast within is another check to prevent vampire population from spreading and overthrow human.

+ Overview : The infected feels the urging sucking blood from living mammal, prefer human > living stock (cow, sheep, pig) > pest (rat,...).
+Most likely the victim will die or become infected themself (human only).

+Symtom:
++ The infected will thrist to drink blood from living mammal.
++ Some said this is the thrist to hunt.
-The infected feels the urging to make a kill (prefer human, then mammal) and suck blood from victim.
-Giving blood to the victim does not satisfy the thrist, and victim unlikely to take given blood when they are in unconscious, beast-like status.
++ Giving blood to the victim does not satisfy the thrist, and victim unlikely to take given blood when they are in unconscious, beast-like status.
+However, infected who are still conscious will trying to drink given blood, because human reasoning tell them blood might satisfy their thrist (in fact, it does not).

+The only cure: The infect fight the beast within with his/her own willpower and discipline.
+The main point is that the infect her/him self must fight.
+But he/she does not have to do it alone.
+Others might provide spiritual support.

+How to help the infected: The "helper" (people who help)
++ Anyone can help, but prefer another vampire > family menber, best friend, brothers in arm > people with experience in psychology and vampirist study > anyone.
++ Requirement:
+   - Helper must make emotional connection with the infected.
+Therefore, it prefer to be someone well-known to the infected, or helper have experience in psychology.
+It is also prefer a vampire as helper because the vampire has gone through the beast within of their own.
+   - Helper must be able to defend him/her/themselves when the infected temporary lost conscious and attack on instinct.
+The infected will not attack another vampire on instinct.
+Therefore, it is prefer a vampire.

+Outcome:
+ + Success: The infected become human-vampire, who have vampirist power but restrain full of their humanity.
+The human-vampire never face the beast within again.
+ + Fail: The infected become feral vampire, act on instinct, hunt like predator, but prefer to prey on human and their living stock.
+Normally, they are lone wolf and don't form a pack.
+From now on, the infected cannot conquest the beast within and become human-vampire on their own.
+It required a/a group of helper.
+The longer the infected in this state, the difficulty the process become, until it is impossible (the infected have completely forgot all of their human memory).
+A group of trained knight can dispatch a feral vampire.

+Difficulty: Most common folk will fail without assist, support from others.
+However, with helper, the most infected sucessfully conquest the beast within,  provided that the infected does not kill all the helper during the process or run away.